 This is how project sprints are broken up:

-From the start of all projects, I arrange an initial meetup so that we can get to know each other and your project's larger goals.
+From the start of all projects, I arrange an intial meetup so that we can get to know each other and your project's larger goals.
 From there, and after a cost/time agreement has been reached, we will meet or communicate regularly to discover natural, beneficial advancements for your project.

 To make sure that we're heading down the right path, we'll start the design sprint with good ole pencil and paper.
 If needed, from there we'll proceed to high-def or interactive mockups, but during this sprint we'll focus on fine-tuning your project's layout, components, and styling prefences until you're satisfied.